-The fourth circuit element called “memristance” is an intriguing case for the sociology of science and it still unfolds.
-Especially annoying are pseudo-critics who do not grasp the core issue.
-Certain engineers peddle mere technicalities, claiming that the “memristor” is incomplete.
-So what?
-Being incomplete does not make it bad science.
+The so called "memristor" is an intriguing case for the sociology of science and it still unfolds.
+Especially annoying are critics who do not grasp the core issue.
 They hand easily refuted charges to Goliath so he can point to them laughing: “Look, all that criticism is mere envious pseudo-science”.

 That the 2008 claimed discovery is false can be easily understood : The prediction of the fourth device is based on electro-magnetic symmetry.
 Without magnetism, there are 2, namely resistor (R) and capacitor (C).
-However, because there is magnetism, they may have magnetic 'counterparts' (in a well defined sense), called inductor (L) and memristor (M).
+Magnetism seems to naively add 2 more, called inductor (L) and memristor (M).
 The inductor, a simple copper coil, of course exists.
 The memristor, just like magnetic charges (monopoles), probably not .

-The 2 sides of the coin, namely electricity being one and magnetism being the second, that is what gives the second factor of 2, resulting in 2 * 2 = 4.
-In case there is only electricity (no magnetism), we have 2 * 1 = 2: No memristor and no inductor either.
+In case there is only electricity (no magnetism), we have only 2 (not 3): No memristor and no inductor either.
 As you see, this is not even about the memristor.
 It is about something everybody knows: Without magnetism, there is no inductor!
 The name inductor means precisely that: It induces magnetic fields and the related magnetically induced voltage.

 The devices described in work without any magnetism.
 There are ions that change the resistance of a thin film, much like you could attach a counter that looks at how much charge flows and adjusts the resistance accordingly via a knob.
-If we would accept such silly contraptions as the memristor, then there would be 3 basic circuit elements in a world without magnetism.
+If we would accept such contraptions as the memristor, there would be 3 real devices (corresponding to basic circuit elements) without magnetism.
 Impossible!

-The very argument used to predict the memristor as a fourth device from our well known 3 (R, C, L), that very argument could now be used in a world without any magnetism to demand a fourth device, again from the existence of 3, if there were such a thing as a memristor in such a world that could be added as a third element to the resistor and the capacitor (M, R, C).
-That fourth element would be the inductor (L) of course!
-An inductor, meaning something that induces magnetic fields, in a world without magnetism!
+The very argument used to predict the memristor as a fourth device from our well known 3 (R, C, L), that very argument could now be used in a world without any magnetism to demand a fourth device, again from the existence of 3 [if there were such a thing as a memristor in such a world that could be added as a third element to the resistor and the capacitor (M, R, C)].
+That fourth element would be the inductor L, something that induces magnetic fields in a world without magnetism!

-It is ridiculous, yet because high profile people and a lot of money are involved, people defend the fake “discoverers” with desperate means.
-There is for example this archive paper (warning – a lot of pseudoscience finds its way onto the archive) that claims that because there is magnetic flux due to the oxygen vacancies, the devices are memristors.
-It is equivalent to arguing that because there is a fridge magnet glued under the counter that adjusts a knob on an adjustable resistor, therefore magnetism is involved and the contraption is a memristor (as long as the fridge magnet sticks).
+It is ridiculous, yet because high profile people and money are involved, people defend the fake “discoverers” with desperate means.
+There is for example this archive paper (a lot of pseudoscience finds its way onto the archive).
+It claims that because there is magnetic flux due to the oxygen vacancies, the devices are memristors.
+This is equivalent to arguing that magnetism is vitally involved if there is a fridge magnet glued under the counter that turns a knob on an adjustable resistor, therefore such a contraption is a memristor (as long as the fridge magnet sticks).

-We are talking about a symmetry here.
-Symmetry, as clear cut as energy conservation due to time-translation symmetry (no, there is no perpetual motion machine, even if you use magnets).
-Fundamental symmetries are physics, they are not argued against with some engineering mindset drawing on strange old references about materials chemistry.
+We are talking about a fundamental symmetry of physics, as clear cut as energy conservation due to time-translation symmetry.
+There is no perpetual motion machine even if you use fridge magnets!
+Fundamental symmetries are not argued against with some engineering mindset drawing on strange old references about materials chemistry.
 The proposed real memristor device was crucially based on EM symmetry.

 Here once more a picture illustrating the underlying symmetry that suggests the true memristor, which has never been found and may well be impossible: